awsdocs/amazon-glacier-developer-guide/doc_source/getting-started-delete-vault.md

 1. Click **Delete Vault**\.

 **To delete a nonempty vault**
 + If deleting a nonempty vault you must first delete all existing archives before deleting the vault\.
-This can be done by writing code to make a delete archive request using either the REST API, the AWS SDK for Java, the AWS SDK for \.NET or by using the AWS CLI\.
+This can be done by writing code to make a delete archive request using either the REST API, the Amazon SDK for Java, the Amazon SDK for \.NET or by using the AWS CLI\.
 For information about deleting archives, see [Step 5: Delete an Archive from a Vault in Amazon S3 Glacier](getting-started-delete-archive.md)